j-keck/zfs-snap-diff/doc/site/content/docs/zfs-snap-diff.md

 ## Browse snapshots {#browse-snapshots}

-In this view you can view all snapshots.
+In this view you can view and manage all snapshots.

 {{< figure src="/images/browse-snapshots-snapshots.png" alt="Screenshot from 'Browse snapshots'" link="/images/browse-snapshots-snapshots.png" >}}